SSC CHSL Descriptive Paper for Tier 2

 - The first preference should be given to essays as it asks for time to let out creative writing skills.
 Then go for letter writing/precis writing.

 - In the essay, introduce your sagacity right from the beginning paragraph.
 Concise and informational sentences with apt grammatical usage are the key to enthuse impression.
 An essay may contain 3-4 paragraphs.

-At SSCADDA, we will provide daily essay and letter on important topics, you must go through them as all the prominent notes on illustrious government schemes, events, and promising words are contained in them.
+At SSCADDA, we will provide daily essays and letters on important topics, you must go through them as all the prominent notes on illustrious government schemes, events, and promising words are contained in them.